 Most homes are filled with fire hazards.
-Sometimes these hazards are obvious, other times they're subtle.
+Sometimes these household hazards are obvious, other times they're subtle.
 The following list is not comprehensive, but is a compilation of some of the most common sources of fire in the home.
 Whether you're a homeowner or a renter, you can help prevent fires by reading manufacturer instructions when using a new product, installing new appliances and fixtures properly, familiarizing yourself with the most common causes of household fires and by observing possible warning signs of a problem.

 It's important to remember that no amount of education or best practices with household devices can completely eliminate all possibility that a fire may occur.
 Even after reading the following prevention techniques, it's still important to keep your home's smoke alarms in good condition.
 We'll cover this later on.